biodiversity-cz/BioCASe/README.md

 Functional differences against the official version
 * no root in container
 * exposing app directly on :80 without the /biocase subpath
-* added /opt/biocase/config-initial as a source for copying into volume when deployed on Kubernetes
+* add /opt/biocase/config-initial (copy of config) as a source for copying into volumeMount when deployed on Kubernetes